lever/postings-api/README.md

 | resize          | In iframe mode, the URL of an HTML page with a script for resizing the iframe.
 (See usage below) |

-Each job posting is a JSON object with the following fields:
+In JSON mode, each job posting is a JSON object with the following fields:

 | Field       | Description                   |
 | ----------- | ----------------------------- |